 celebrity

-Back in 2023, Natalie Bassingthwaighte and her partner Pip Loth went Insta official.
+Back in 2023, Natalie Bassingthwaighte and her partner Pip Loth went Instagram official.

-Loth (whose pronouns are they/them) posted an appreciation post for Bassingthwaighte to their Instagram account, which Bassingthwaighte then re-shared with her over 200,000 followers.
+Loth shared a sweet tribute to their partner, which Bassingthwaighte then re-shared with her over 200,000 followers.

 ADVERTISEMENT

-Now, over a year later, Bassingthwaighte has opened up about the process of sharing her sexuality with the world and the self-acceptance she had to undergo.
+Earlier this year, Bassingthwaighte opened up about the process of sharing her sexuality with the world and the self-acceptance she had to undergo.

 "That's just ingrained in growing up in a certain time when you weren't allowed to be.
 It doesn't mean I don't get scared sometimes, but that debilitating fear has gone.
 And it's beautiful.
 I feel heard, I feel safe, I feel connected."